ATahhan/CardShuffle/README.md

 - `lecture-4` branch contains the code as shown at the end of the [fourth lectyre](https://www.youtube.com/watch?v=eHEeWzFP6O4&list=PLpGHT1n4-mAtTj9oywMWoBx0dCGd51_yG).
 You can open a PR from this branch to the `lecture-3` branch to see what changed exactly.
 Notes added on this lecture's code in [CS193p-GoThrough](https://github.com/ATahhan/cs193p-gothrough) repo.

+- `assignment-2` branch contains the solution to Assignment 2 added to the end of Lecture 4.
+Open a PR to `lecture-4` to see the solutions.
+You can read my notes on this one [here](https://github.com/ATahhan/cs193p-gothrough).